-When you have a great idea for a mobile app, you typically has no idea how long it would take to build out your app.
+When you have a great idea for a mobile app a how long it would take to build out your app.
 You are either trying to solve a problem, improve a process, or exploit an opportunity using a mobile app but not necessarily have a background in application development.

 The foremost question for you always is: How long would it take to develop my app into an actual product?
 It really depends upon how big of an app you are trying to create.

 This post is designed to give you a good sense of how long it would take to build your app.
 With that information, you’ll then be able to determine cost estimates, project development timelines, and an anticipated launch date.

 Based on our research and interviews with other companies, we have found that various stages of app development require varying time based upon the size of the App.
 We came up with a table that shows how time varies depending upon the size of the app.

 |Stage||Small App||Medium App||Large App|

 |App Development||5-6 Weeks||12-14 Weeks||20-26|